ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/logging.rst

 Logging
 *******

-For logging informatio to both console and file outputs we make use of Python's built-in :code:`logging` module in combination with Hydra.
+For logging information to both console and file outputs we make use of Python's built-in :code:`logging` module.

 In each module where the logger needs to be used, you must first import the logging module and get it using the :code:`getLogger` function: